- 5 min read

 What is Huberman’s Light Therapy Protocol?

-Huberman is a huge advocate of light exposure of many forms.
+Huberman is a strong advocate of light exposure of many forms.
 He emphasizes the importance of getting natural light early in the morning, preferably within 30 minutes waking up, and also in the late afternoon.

 Getting sunlight in your eyes first thing in the morning is absolutely vital to mental and physical health.
 It is perhaps the most important thing that any and all of us can and should do in order to promote metabolic well-being.